Photo by www.istockphoto.com

 Conclusion

-With so many ski and snowboarding resorts to chose from, most with well developed facilities, excellent quality of snow and tourist friendly services, it's no wonder Japan is one of the world's destinations for winter sports.
-If you're planning to visit the country sometime between November and May, you should definitely try to squeeze in a few days to discover this part of Japan.
-Don't worry about having to pack all that extra gear if you aren't up to it, as most resorts also rent out everything you would need to have an awesome skiing or snowboarding adventure.
+With so many ski and snowboarding resorts to pick from, each with great facilities, top-notch snow, and friendly services, it’s no wonder Japan is a favorite winter sports destination.
+If you’re visiting between November and May, try to carve out some time to explore this part of Japan.
+And don’t worry about hauling all that gear—most resorts have rental options for everything you need to have a fantastic time on the slopes.